theolepage/face-detection/README.md

 ## To-Do

-1. Show a representation of HOGs on GUI
+1. Improve the representation of HOGs on GUI
+2. Add webcam as input
-2. Improve performances and efficiency
+3. Improve performances and efficiency
-3. Implement sliding window method
+4. Implement sliding window method
-4. Create the NN and train it to recognize faces
+5. Create the NN and train it to recognize faces